Mixed Moments of the Riemann Zeta and Dirichlet $L$-Functions: Abstract

 \section{Abstract}

-We establish Motohashi's formula for the second moment of the product of the Riemann zeta function~and a Dirichlet $L$-function associated to an arbitrary primitive Dirichlet character modulo $q \in \N$.
-If the conductor~$q$~is an odd prime, our reciprocity formula is consistent with Motohashi's result in the early 1990s.
-The cubic moment~side~features two versions of central $L$-values of automorphic forms on $\Gamma_{0}(q) \backslash \mathbb{H}$ weighted by an integral transform of a test function on the second moment side.
-Our techniques involve a combination of analytic number theory and automorphic forms.
+We prove Motohashi's formula for a mixed second moment of the Riemann~zeta function~and a Dirichlet $L$-function attached to a primitive Dirichlet character modulo $q \in \mathbb{N}$.
+If $q$ is an odd prime, our reciprocity formula is consistent with Motohashi's result in the early 1990s.
+The cubic moment~side~features two versions of central $L$-values of automorphic forms on $\Gamma_{0}(q) \backslash \mathbb{H}$.
+The methods involve a blend of analytic number theory and automorphic~forms.